-27.1.1 Items Required for Play To use the Combat Game players will require a small number of pieces from their sides units and Leaders, as detailed below.
-The French player will only need to use three Formation Displays and the Allies just two Formation Displays in the Battle Game.
+27.1.1 Items Required for Play To use the Combat Game players will require a small number of pieces from their sides' units and Leaders, as detailed below.
+The French player will only need to use three Formation Displays and the Allies just two Formation Displays.
 The Battle Display will be the major focus of game activity.
 Forces in play will be located on just three areas on the map.
 The Battle Round marker is used in conjunction with the Battle Display, plus other numbered Loss markers to record step losses.
-The players will need the following tables and charts on the PAC: Fire Exchange Results Table (FERT), Grand Tactics Matrix, Battle Deployment Matrix, Formation Deployment Chart, and Battle Development Sequence Checklist.
-Since terrain is not a factor in this battle, the TEC will not need to be used in this scenario.
-In this Combat Game
+The players will need the following tables and charts on the PAC: Fire